ozkl/soso/README.md

 Tested build environments are Linux, FreeBSD.

 Soso is a 32-bit x86 operating system and its features are
+- Runs simple statically built Linux binaries
 - Multitasking with processes and threads
 - Paging
 - Kernelspace (runs in ring0) and userspace (runs in ring3) are separated
 - Virtual File System
 - FAT32 filesystem using FatFs
 - System calls
-- Libc (Musl is ported with basic calls like open, read,..)
-- Userspace programs as ELF files
+- Userspace programs as ELF files (32 bit static Linux ELF executables)
 - mmap support
 - Framebuffer graphics (userspace can access with mmap)
 - Shared memory